4WD MODIFICATIONS - GENERAL MODS

 It’s a situation heavy truck operators are very familiar with, which is why some carriers – particularly loggers – have on-board weight scales fitted to their prime movers and skeletal log trailers.
 These strain-gauge or air-bellows-mounted devices show the loaded weight on each axle in real time on a dashboard display in front of the driver.

-The most commonly-seen, 4WD-related rear axle towing overload is Toyota’s 200 Series, coupled to a heavy caravan, with high ball loading.
+The most commonly-seen, 4WD-related rear axle towing overload are Toyota’s 200 and 300 Series, coupled to heavy caravans, with high ball weight loading.
 Almost every such standard-suspension combination is illegally heavy over the rear axle, even with weight distribution bars in action.

-The standard axle and suspension assembly is rated at only 1950kg and there are several upgrades available, including Tough Dog’s 220kg upgrade.
+The 200 Series’ standard rear axle and suspension assembly is rated at only 1950kg and there are several upgrades available, including Tough Dog’s 2200kg upgrade.
+In the case of the 300 Series the Tough Dog rear axle weight goes up to 2239kg.

 The heaviest-rated solution we’ve seen is JmacX’s fabricated replacement axle that has a load rating of up to 3000kg.